A Guide to Prebiotic Skincare for Your Brand

 Microbiome cosmetics appeal to a wide audience.
 It is not just for women, these products are increasingly targeted for men (think soothing aftershaves), teens (targeting oily or acne-prone skin), and even gentle formulations for toddlers and infants, emphasizing the importance of supporting the skin's natural balance from an early age.

-Part of product description for Head&Shoulders Citrus Fresh Shampoo
+Product description for Head&Shoulders Citrus Fresh Shampo

 Microbiome-friendly skincare claims are no longer just for niche brands, it is going mainstream.
 We see it everywhere, from pharmacy shelves to popular drugstore aisles.
 Big brands like Head&Shoulders, Eucerin, La Roche-Posay, Lancôme are featuring ingredients like probiotics and making claims about balancing skin’s HP levels and supporting the microbiome.